ErikSeewald/Planetnove/README.md

 # Planetnove
 A planet exploration sim making use of Freenove robots.

 The tank robot explores the planet board using line following.
 Whenever it reaches a node, it starts communicating with the mothership.
 When it has decided what direction to depart in, it sends that information to the mothership and waits for confirmation.
-The mothership can then use its superior triangulation processing power to determine the next node that the tank will arive at.
-Upon arrival the tank notifies the mothership and then receives a message with its new position as well as the available paths from that node.
+The mothership can then use its superior triangulation processing power to determine the next node that the tank will arrive at.
+Upon arrival, the tank notifies the mothership and then receives a message with its new position as well as the available paths from that node.
 To keep the cost of communications low, the tank has to remember the map layout and make its own pathing decisions based on only these short messages.
 Once the tank has explored the entire planet, i.e., has explored all available paths of all nodes that it encountered, it informs the mothership.

 There are a few additional cases that can occur:
 - The mothership rejects the tank's request for departure in a direction.
 In that case, the tank will need to choose another direction and send another request.
-(Note: The motherships rejection of a direction at a node is temporary.
+(Note: The mothership's rejection of a direction at a node is temporary.
 If the tank returns to the same node later, it can ask about taking that direction again.)
 - The tank encounters an obstacle on the path.
 More information in the section on [path blocking](#path-blocking).
 - The tank is stuck and unable to finish exploring the planet.
 This can happen if all routes to unexplored nodes lead through paths that have been blocked or if the mothership rejects all departure directions that the tank could take to get to the unexplored nodes.
 In that case, the tank informs the mothership that it is stuck and finishes.